CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/03_1_simulation_p1.md

 <br/><br/>

 ## Dry Bulb Temp Visualization
 Create a new monthly chart with an appropriate base_pt _.
 Connect the dry_bulb_temperature output of your ImportEPW component to the _data input of your new monthly chart.
+This creates a monthly chart that shows the temperature readings using a standard thermometer that is not affected by the moisture in the air, aka a dry bulb.
+Knowing dry bulb temperature is important in building design when considering thermal comfort, implementing HVAC, and asssessing heat stress.
 Another view of this configuration is shown in the next image.

 ```{image} ../_static/sim1/sim1_8.png
 :width: 100%